MizouziE/web-with-mizouzie/content/articles/why-use-docker-for-databases-and-how.md

 ## How does a MariaDB container work?

 Like we saw before, the MariaDB container will just be like a stand-alone computer on the network that runs the version of MariaDB that you specify when you provide Docker with the image that you desire.
-If you [take a look at the official documentation for tags](https://hub.docker.com/_/mariadb/tags), you will see pages and pages of differnet versions that are available to suit any need imaginable.
+If you [take a look at the official documentation for tags](https://hub.docker.com/_/mariadb/tags), you will see pages and pages of different versions that are available to suit any need imaginable.

 The official docs also give nice and clear instructions on setting up a basic instance, but I remember that the very first time I read them and followed them, I did not exactly know what I was doing or why it worked.
 I aim to make all that clear below!